 This patient, methodical, and logical approach makes perfect sense in the world of technology and science.
 In fact, it would be reckless and damaging to credibility to do otherwise.

-But does this approach work when presenting to a business audience?
+But does a technical deep-dive approach work when presenting to a business audience?

 In my experience, not so much.